 Northend camp area is located closest to the entrance, across the road from the day-use and swim beach area.
 Several of these sites provide a great deal of privacy.

 Midway camp area is near the Cascade Lake boat launch with 12 of the sites located on the shore of the lake.
 The remaining Midway sites are across the road from the lake, but several offer nice views.

 The Southend camp area is the most popular with almost all of the sites located right along the shoreline.
-This area has one ADA-compliant campsite and restroom facility.
+This area has one ADA-accessible campsite and restroom facility.

-Mountain Lake camp area is located one mile up Mount Constitution Rd. on the shores of Mountain Lake, the largest lake in the park.
-For those who arrive by bicycle or on foot, 15 primitive campsites are located on the road to Mount Constitution.
+Mountain Lake camp area is located 1 mile up Mount Constitution Road on the shores of Mountain Lake, the largest lake in the park.
+For those who arrive by bicycle or on foot, six hiker/biker campsites are located on the road to Mount Constitution.

-Maximum site length is 45 feet (may have limited availability).
+Maximum site length is 45 feet limited availability.
 Certain areas and campsites will not fit large RVs or motorhomes.
-Call (888) CAMPOUT or (888) 226-7688 for reservations.